Kat632/MS1-Rapier-Marketing/README.md

 The site has been tested across multiple virtual devices and browsers using developer tools.
 Browser testing on Safari, Edge, Firefox and Chrome.

-The site has been tested across multiple non-virtual devices, including iphone 8 and iPad Mini 2.
+The site has been tested across multiple non-virtual devices, including iPhone 8 and iPad Mini 2.

 ## **Performance testing**